Knowledgeable Guidance with Trust and Probate Litigation Issues

 Work with an experienced California trust and probate litigation attorney

 Whether your loved one had a trust, will, or other estate plan, Daniel Leahy is prepared to treat your unique situation with the sensitivity and attention to detail it deserves.
 Mr. Leahy is an experienced Northern California trust and probate litigation attorney representing executors and trustees who have been accused by a beneficiary of failing to follow the terms of a will.
-If you find yourself in this situation in Contra Costa County and the surrounding area, call the Law Offices of Daniel Leahy in Walnut Creek at (925) 464-7437 or contact us online to set up a free consultation.
+If you find yourself in this situation in Alameda County and the surrounding area, call the Law Offices of Daniel Leahy in Oakland at (510) 985-4151 or contact us online to set up a free consultation.